Algolia ×

 algolia-webflow-webhook) → Deploy - Click "Edit code", delete everything, and paste the contents of

-apps/webhook-worker/src/index.js→ Deploy - Go to Settings → Variables and Secrets and add the variables below
+apps/webhook-worker/src/index.js→ Deploy - Go to Settings → Variables and Secrets and add the base variables below.
+Feature A adds

 https://algolia-webflow-webhook.YOUR-USERNAME.workers.dev